FREQUENTLY ASKED QUESTIONS

 -

 Bucket #1: it looks for certain types of unusual terms and flags them - the fact that they're in the contract at all is inherently bad for one party, regardless of how they're written.
-For example, a non-compete in a business-to-business confidentiality agreement is usually out of place.
+For example, a non-compete in a business-to-business confidentiality agreement is out of place in almost all circumstances.

 -